realdisplyy/ExampleModule/README.md

 2. Place the `.dll` file in the following path: `Gorilla Tag/Displyy/Modules`.

 This is how you can create and configure your own external modules for the Displyy Mod Menu in Gorilla Tag.

+## Instructions for developers
+Once your module is working, please send your code to displyy (displyy4) on Discord.
+I will add it to the mod menu.
+Just send the .cs file(s).